asma-abu/Milestone-Project-1/README.md

 ### The Strategy Plane

-The website is targetted towards proffesionals and businesses.
+The website is targetted mainly towards proffesionals and businesses.
 All content on the website has a purpose and is there to answer the questions of any potential employers or clients.
 The technology used will be fairly simple and straight forward as will the design.

 The aim of the site will be to attract more clients and prospective employers for the proffessional through showcasing their previous work and experience.